panva/jose/README.md

 of the modules with dependencies that either aren't ever used or have native implementation available in the runtime already, those are often times faster and more reliable.

-- it has smaller module footprint as it does not bundle unnecessary polyfills
-- it does not bundle [`node-forge`](https://github.com/digitalbazaar/forge) fallbacks when crypto runtime is unavailable
 - supports secp256k1, Ed25519, Ed448, X25519, and X448

 #### Uint8Array?!